DeryabinIvan/Photon-Engine/README.md

 # About
-This is simple OpenGL-based game or graphics engine, written on C++.
+This is simple OpenGL-based game engine, written on C++.
+Now it`s only a OpenGL wrap.
+# Disclamer
+- May contains bugs
+- My English :)
 # Libraries usage
 - [GLFW](http://www.glfw.org/ "GLFW link")
 - [GLEW](http://glew.sourceforge.net/ "GLEW link")